topFun47/Ruby-For-Kids/Part II/Project 4/README.txt

 # Ruby For Kids Project 4: Shapes
 # Programmed By: Chris Haupt
 # Experiment with drawing ASCII art shapes using code.
-# Code Tested By: Pavel Stepanov
+# Code Tested By Pavel Stepanov
 #